-A. There is hereby established in the executive branch of state government the State Health Services Plan Advisory Council for the purpose of advising the Board on the content of the State Health Services Plan.
-The Council shall provide recommendations related to (i) periodic revisions to the State Health Services Plan, (ii) the appropriateness of a certificate of public need review for certain projects, (iii) whether certain projects should be subject to expedited review rather than the full review process, and

-(iv) improvements in the certificate of public need process.
+A. There is hereby established in the executive branch of state government the State Health Services Plan Advisory Council (the Advisory Council) for the purpose of advising the Board on the content of the State Health Services Plan.
+The Advisory Council shall provide recommendations related to (i) periodic revisions to the State Health Services Plan, (ii) the appropriateness of a certificate of public need review for certain projects, (iii) whether certain projects should be subject to expedited review rather than the full review process, and (iv) improvements in the Certificate of Public Need Process.
 All such recommendations shall be developed in accordance with an analytical framework established by the Commissioner for such purpose.